devonfw/my-thai-star/serverless/README.md

     $ npm run offline

-### Testing
+## Testing

+Before execute any test, you must create a new database for this purpose:

+    $ npm run database:test

+or

+    $ yarn database:test

-You can test the correct behaviour of the business logic using the command:
+Then, you can test the correct behaviour of the business logic using the command:

     $ npm run test